 As shown in the table 8, it was changes of relationship between dependent and independent variables during the period of the study.
 Islamic Money Market O/N Rate, FED, USD and ROA are independent variables were not consistently influenced the probability of bankruptcy of islamic banking industry before and after the structural break.
 While GDP, SBI and Inflation were consistent.

-all() ()the risk

-Descriptive Variable Dependent Statistics

-Descriptive statistics of the capital adequacy level variable, CAR, are illustrated in tables 3 and 4.
-During the period of the second wave of financial crisis in 2014 to 2017, the capital ratio of the Indonesian Islamic banking industry was the lowest of 13.75% and the highest of 17.91%.
-Meanwhile, the lowest capital buffering was 5.75% and the highest was 9.91%.
-In the crisis period of 2014-2017, the average capital strength of the Islamic banking industry was 15.59%.

-Table 3 Descriptive Statistic CAR Variables
+From the data presented in table 8 it can be seen that in general there is no multicollinearity on all dependent variables and independent variables in all period (January 2008-December 2019), and before the structural break (January 2008-November 2012).
+Multicollinearity occured in period after structural break, December 2012 – December 2019.
+The independent variable of The federal reserves interest rate and money supply consist of multicollinierity and strongly correlated with dependent variables.
+So, our analysis dropped the two variables the FED and M2 to analyze the bankruptcy risk after the structural break.